 Why the name change?!

 Good day ladies and gents!
 Just in case you’ve noticed, my COVID-19 compliant E-Staging Consultation is undergoing a name change.
-I’m still in the middle of reviewing the website and replacing the “E-Staging Consultation” name with DIY Home Staging.
+I’m still in the middle of reviewing the website and replacing the “E-Staging Consultation” name with DIY Home Staging and/or Remote Home Staging Consultation.
 I’ve also redirected the previous url to one that includes the new name.

 What happened, you ask?!?!